 Static analyzers like staticcheck and gosec can be used, but the majority of these issues match quality-level checks—similar to the IntelliJ Code Inspections that are already available inside integrated development environments (IDEs).
 In addition to generating high rates of false positives, these sorts of legacy application scanning tools also miss unknown threats.

-The Need for Integrated, Automated Security With Go
+The Need for Integrated, Automated Security With Golang

 Organizations need a new approach to improve the security of Go applications.
-A modern and automated application security approach should target two key types of risk:
+A modern and automated application security approach should target two key types of Golang security risk:

 - Open-source vulnerabilities where the application relies on an insecure library